f5devcentral/f5-agility-labs-iam/docs/class6/lab1.rst

 Objectives
 ----------

-The lab has a pre configured test VIP, we will use the VIP that has been pre configured in to configure a simple Access Profile using the Visual Policy Editor
-(VPE) to perform user authentication.
+The lab has a pre-configured test Virtual Server which will be used throughout the lab.
+You will the Visual Policy Editor (VPE) to create and attach a simple Access Profile which performs user authentication.

 Lab Requirements
 ----------------